 In southern Florida's USDA zone 10, where the winters are too warm for pecans, chestnuts and hickory nuts, the small, round macadamia nut (Macadamia integrifolia and Macadamia tetraphylla) is one tree that will thrive.
 The trees reach about 65 feet tall and are hardy in USDA zones 9b through 11.
 The hybrid "Beaumont" (Macadamia integrifolia x tetraphylla "Beaumont") is recommended for Florida and grows in USDA zones 10 and 11.
 Mature macadamias can take temperatures as low as 25 degrees Fahrenheit for short periods, although young trees are likely to be killed.

+You can't grow true almond trees in Florida, but the "tropical almond" is a viable and attractive option.
 A symmetrical, upright deciduous tree that reaches 55 feet tall, the tropical almond (Terminalia catappa) has dark green, leathery leaves that turn shades of purple, red and yellow in fall.
 It blooms in spring with 6-inch-long dangling pale green flowers, followed by an almond-like nut in a fibrous husk.
 Hardy in USDA zones 10b through 11, it should be planted in full sun and protected from frost.
 Trees can be damaged at temperatures below 55 degrees Fahrenheit.